 (paragraph introduced by Kaluga Region Law No.397-OZ of March 28, 2013)

+Article 5.1

+(sub-clause introduced by Kaluga Region Law No.427-OZ of June 03, 2013)

+1. Rate of the corporate income tax payable to the regional budget pursuant to paragraph 1 of Article 284 of the Tax Code of the Russian Federation is established for entities-residents of special economic zones regarding income generated from activities performed at the territory of special economic zones established at the territory of Kaluga region in the following amounts:

+1.1.
+For entities-residents of special economic zones, performing any kind of economic activities specified by codes 20; 29; 34.3 of the All-Russian Classifier of Economic Activities, rate of the corporate income tax is established in the following amounts:

+0 per cent – until December 31, 2017;

+3 per cent – for the period from January 1, 2018 till December 31, 2020;

+5 per cent - for the period from January 1, 2021 till December 31, 2022;

+8 per cent - for the period from January 1, 2023 till December 31, 2024;

-Articlesub-clause introduced by Kaluga Region Law No.427-OZ of June , Rate of the corporate income tax payable to the regional budget pursuant to paragraphof Article of the Tax Code of the Russian Federation is established for entities-residents of special economic zones regarding income generated from activities performed at the territory of special economic zones established at the territory of Kaluga region in the following amounts:For entities-residents of special economic zonesperforming any kind of economic activities specified by codesof the All-Russian Classifier of Economic Activitiesrate of the corporate income tax is established in the following amountsper cent – until December,per cent – for the period from January,till December,per centfor the period from January 1,till December,per centfor the period from January 1,till December,per centfor the period from January 1,till December,.per cent – from January,In addition, the amount of revenue from performing activities indicated in paragraph 1 of the present sub-clause should be at least per cent of the total amount of the taxpayer’s revenue from sales of goods (works, services) received at the territory of special economic zone established at the territory of Kaluga region for the relevant tax periodFor entities-residents of special economic zonesexcluding those indicated in sub-clause, clauseof the present Articlerate of the corporate income tax is established in the following amountsper cent – until December ,per centfor the period from January 1,till December,.per centfrom January,The taxpayer’s entitlement for the use of reduced tax rate pursuant to the present Article arises from day 1 of the reporting period following reporting (tax) period, when the entity in conformity with the legislation of the Russian Federation obtained the status of resident of special economic zone.
-Taxpayer loses entitlement for the use of the said tax rate from day of the reporting (tax) periodwhen the entity in conformity with the legislation of the Russian Federation lost the status of resident of special economic zoneReduced rate is provided on the basiscopy of entity's registration as a resident of special economic zonedocuments confirming amount of the taxpayer’s revenue established by paragraph 8, sub-clauseof the present Article from sales of goods (works, services) received from any kind of economic activityspecified by codesof the All-Russian Classifier of Economic Activities only for entities-residents indicated in sub-clause,clauseof the present Article
+10 per cent - for the period from January 1, 2025 till December 31, 2026;

+13.5 per cent – from January 1, 2027.

+In addition, the amount of revenue from performing activities indicated in paragraph 1 of the present sub-clause should be at least 70 per cent of the total amount of the taxpayer’s revenue from sales of goods (works, services) received at the territory of special economic zone established at the territory of Kaluga region for the relevant tax period.

+1.2.
+For entities-residents of special economic zones, excluding those indicated in sub-clause 1.1, clause 1 of the present Article, rate of the corporate income tax is established in the following amounts:

+5 per cent – until December 31, 2022;

+9 per cent - for the period from January 1, 2023 till December 31, 2026;

+13.5 per cent - from January 1, 2027.

+2. The taxpayer’s entitlement for the use of reduced tax rate pursuant to the present Article arises from day 1 of the reporting period following reporting (tax) period, when the entity in conformity with the legislation of the Russian Federation obtained the status of resident of special economic zone.
+Taxpayer loses entitlement for the use of the said tax rate from day 1 of the reporting (tax) period, when the entity in conformity with the legislation of the Russian Federation lost the status of resident of special economic zone.

+3. Reduced rate is provided on the basis:

+- copy of entity's registration as a resident of special economic zone;

+- documents confirming amount of the taxpayer’s revenue established by paragraph 8, sub-clause 1.1 of the present Article from sales of goods (works, services) received from any kind of economic activity, specified by codes 20; 29; 34.3 of the All-Russian Classifier of Economic Activities (only for entities-residents indicated in sub-clause 1.1, clause1 of the present Article).

 Article 6